The Road to Guatemala

 It was green and lush, but with pines and no tropical plants.
 The elevation was around seven or eight thousand feet and the small villages I passed through featured women in indigenous dress.
 The feeling that I was truly entering a foreign land settled in.

-After so much time in Mexico including my previous trip last spring, I had deleted my plans for Palénque and was ready to hit Guatemala.
+After so much time in Mexico including my previous trip a few months earlier, I had deleted my plans for Palénque and was ready to hit Guatemala.
 I decided to take the short ride to Comitán which is about an hour and a half from San Cristobal and a similar distance to the Guatemalan border.
 The bike and I had just seemed to be warmed up and in the groove when the town slid under my wheels.
 Entering the Centro I was a little surprised to find a picturesque town with a beautiful plaza.
 I'm not sure what I was expecting since I had no idea about the town, but it was nice, clean and pretty, complemented by the bright sunshine, blue skies, and white clouds.
 More importantly, it felt good and friendly.

 It didn't take long to find the hotel I'd Googled the night before, and I was in the quaint, quiet, colorful little place by 11:30 in the morning.
 The parking area for the bike was in front of the room and the gates were closed in the evening.
 For 250 pesos, about 14 USD, the simple room and Wifi was all I needed.

 The little hotel was empty, with a cool breeze blowing through windows and across the porch where I sat checking messages.
 In no time at all I couldn't stay awake and fell across the bed, door and windows open, with the rustling curtains from the cool wind and distant traffic sounds the last thing I remember.